 The top 10 smartest dog breeds

-Ancient Roman cattle herders, cart pullers, and guardians, the rottweiler is renowned for his gentleness with family and friends, and strength and bravery in defending them.
-Though known for his docile nature, thorough training and socialization is an absolute must for puppies to mature into solid canine citizens.
+Ancient Roman cattle herders, cart pullers, and guardians, rottweilers are renowned for gentleness with family and friends, and strength and bravery in defending them.
+Thorough training and socialization is an absolute must for puppies to mature into solid canine citizens.